druimalban/saved_rap/README.md

 1. Our [data model/ontology](https://marine.gov.scot/metadata/saved/schema/), which we developed to describe data in an agreed, common way;
 2. Our [local Python upload utilities](https://github.com/saved-models/data-utilities), (`fisdat(1)` and `fisup(1)`), which let us validate data against schemata written in YAML (using [LinkML](https://w3id.org/linkml/));
-3. This model validation pipeline program (the "RAP service"), implemented using Elixxir and Erlang/OTP, which we use to validate dispersal model output against observations, such as the [2011-2013 sentinel cages sampling exercise](https://data.marine.gov.scot/dataset/loch-linnhe-biological-sampling-data-products-2011-2013-0).
+3. This model validation pipeline program (the "RAP service"), implemented using Elixir and Erlang/OTP, which we use to validate dispersal model output against observations, such as the [2011-2013 sentinel cages sampling exercise](https://data.marine.gov.scot/dataset/loch-linnhe-biological-sampling-data-products-2011-2013-0).

 ## Pipeline technical design